Last updated 01/23/2023

 An interactive telecommunications system is required as a condition of payment.
 The originating site’s system, at a minimum, must have the capability of allowing the distant site provider to visually examine the patient’s entire body including body orifices (such as ear canals, nose and throat).
 The distant site provider should also have the capability to hear heart tones and lung sounds clearly (using a stethoscope) if medically necessary and currently within the provider’s scope of practice.
 The telecommunication system must be secure and adequate to protect the confidentiality and integrity of the information transmitted.

-The service must be medically necessary and the procedure individualized, specific, and consistent with symptoms or confirmed diagnosis of an illness or injury under treatment, and not in excess of the member’s needs.
+Medicaid covered services are provided via telehealth for eligible members when the service is medically necessary, the procedure is individualized, specific, and consistent with symptoms or confirmed diagnosis of an illness or injury under treatment, and not in excess of the member’s needs

 See telehealth manual for list of eligible telehealth services and codes for specific programs.